sammuelyee/docs/_cartodb-platform/import-api.md

 ### Uploading a local file

-Suppose we have a CartoDB account whose username is `documentation` and we want to upload a local file named `prism_tour.csv` located in the `Documents` folder.
+Suppose we have a CartoDB account whose username is *documentation* and we want to upload a local file named *prism_tour.csv* located in the *Documents* folder.
 Doing so would require executing the following command on a Terminal window:

+{% highlight bash %}
+curl -F file=@/home/documentation/Documents/prism_tour.csv
-`curl -s -F file=@/Users/documentation/Documents/prism_tour.csv "https://documentation.cartodb.com/api/v1/imports/?api_key=3102343c42da0f1ffe6014594acea8b1c4e7fd64"`
+"https://documentation.cartodb.com/api/v1/imports/?api_key=3102343c42da0f1ffe6014594acea8b1c4e7fd64"`
+{% endhighlight %}

+Note that the *api_key* element has an alphanumeric value that is exclusive to the *documentation* CartoDB account.

 The response to this request would have the following format, yielding a success import:

-`{"item_queue_id":"efa9925c-31dd-11e4-a95e-0edbca4b5057","success":true}`
+{% highlight javascript %}
+{
+  "item_queue_id": "efa9925c-31dd-11e4-a95e-0edbca4b5057",
+  "success": true
+}
+{% endhighlight %}

-The `item_queue_id` value is a unique identifier to manipulate the newly created table in future requests.
+The `item_queue_id` value is a unique identifier that references the imported table in the targeted CartoDB account and allows to manipulate this new table in future requests.

 ## General Concepts